GiniroiSenkou/3245-1286-Vermiglia-discord.py/README.md

 # Vermiglia-discord.py
 Various snippets for moderation and functions that you may find useful on discord.
-Works with

 ## Requirements
 Python3.9 (Tested)